+Bankruptcy has many disadvantages but it is over quickly – only a year.
 If you go bankrupt, your debts will be wiped out with only a few exceptions, the most common being student loans.
-Bankruptcy has many disadvantages but it is over quickly and it gives you a new start to rebuild your finances, an escape from an unmanageable debt situation.
+It gives you a new start to rebuild your finances, an escape from an unmanageable debt situation.

 - make the right decision about whether bankruptcy is your best option; and